| |

 • First yarn over twice.

-• Then, start with the crochet hook in the front, insert it next to the post of the stitch, go around the back, and bring the hook to the front on the other side of the post.
+• Then, start with the crochet hook in the front, insert hook next to the post of the stitch, go around the back, and bring the hook to the front on the other side of the post.

 • Next I yarn over, draw the yarn around the back of the post and bring it up to the front on the other side (where I started).